Updated this week

 Before I answer that question, I need you to understand something about me.
 Unlike other English as a Foreign Language Teachers:

-- I am a Life Skills Coach: I focus on time management skills, wellness and self-care, and strengthening relationships through clear communication.
+- I am a Life Skills Coach: I focus on the Secrets to Success: Mastering Your Psychology and Optimizing Your Environment.

 - I have a Master in Education – Adult Education.
 I can teach anything: as long as it is to adults.